sneshyba/pypchem/README.md

 Setting up access to jupyterhub from the host via port forwarding:

-	In virtualbox, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
-Then after you launch jupyterhub, go to your host (laptop or desktop) browser, and enter http://localhost:8000.
+- In virtualbox, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
+- Launch the VM and, from the VM, launch jupyterhub.
+- On a browser (on the laptop or desktop, not the VM), enter http://localhost:8000.
 Log on as instructor.

 To enable a jupyterhub user (instructor) to be admin -- however, this seems to be a non-Manjaro, maybe Ubuntu command